SamaRostom/Mobile-Project/README.md

 # Mobile-Project
-A hangman mobile application game written in Dart with Flutter framework.
+A hangman and tic-tac-toe mobile application games written in Dart with Flutter framework.

 It's a CSC422 course project - MIU